LLLisa/ReduxGeneralStore/package/README.md

 # Welcome to the Redux General Store!

-We all love redux, sure, but we all know it has one tiny flaw, which is the amount of boilerplate necessary to get the redux store up and running.
+We all love redux, sure, but everyone knows it has one tiny flaw, which is the amount of boilerplate necessary to get the redux store up and running.
 Well no more!

-The Redux General Store generalizes thunks and reducers so that one set of thunks can serve any model, and reducers are generated for each model automatically.
+The Redux General Store generalizes thunks and reducers so that one set of thunks can serve any model, and reducers are generated for each model on-the-fly.
 The trade-off is more opinionation: you must specify which model and route to use when calling the thunk.

 For example: